dib-lab/2020-paper-sourmash-gather/manuscript.md

-We next frame reference-based metagenome content analysis as a min-set-cov problem, in which we seek the _minimum_ number of genomes from the reference database necessary to cover the identifiable genomic content of a metagenome.
+We next frame reference-based metagenome content analysis as a min-set-cov problem, in which we seek the _minimum_ number of genomes from the reference database needed to cover the identifiable genomic content of a metagenome.
 We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_, and show that it recovers a minimum set of reference genomes